 Check out the list of reasons and solutions for your non-spongy Dhokla.

-Note: If you are looking for a quick recipe, you can follow my Khaman Dhokla recipe here.
+Note: If you are looking for a quick recipe, follow my Khaman Dhokla recipe here.

 The first rule of making a perfect Dhokla is to sieve the gram flour.